bitterjug/devjournal-crypto/devjournal.markdown

       start working on it.
         - If there are mock-up images, are they "the spririt" or the exact look of the things we have to build?
+        - A list of features that have to be there, if not directly implied by the mock-ups.
+        - Anything that is not included is not part of the story (c.f. story of boolean logical search, which entailed definition of a grammar for the search language)
     - technical approach
         - e.g save 'Outputs' they are several levels deep nested formsets vs e.g.  backbone